jayvdb/dataeng-handbook/docs/engineering/dev.md

 > - Testable

 *EVERY* story should have a Technical Details and Definition of Done.

-**[Technical Details]**

-User stories allow teams to have one hand on the needs, wants and values of their customers, and another, on the activities they need to accomplish to provide that value.
-The link pairing these two things together, is acceptance criteria.
-Acceptance Criteria or ‘conditions of satisfaction’, provide a detailed scope of a user’s requirements.
-They help the team to understand the value of the story and set expectations as to when a team should consider something done.

 **Technical Details Goals**
 > - to clarify what the team should build before they start work